nondejus/AwesomeUnityCommunity/README.md

 * [XR Components](https://github.com/CandyCoded/XR-Components "") - Generic components for use with XR.
 * [UnityLIB-XRInteraction](https://github.com/Fjordnet/UnityLIB-XRInteraction "") - A library for Unity3D which enables someone to create an XR application for any XR headset and controllers through one unified set of abstractions and one single library.
 * [UnityXRGrabAndClimb](https://github.com/immemorable-moniker/UnityXRGrabAndClimb "") - This Unity project is a very simple XR interactions example that implements grabbing and climbing using Unity's multiplatform APIs.
+* [MR LightingTools Unity](https://github.com/Microsoft/MRLightingTools-Unity "") - A Unity library and MRTK extension for estimating and replicating the current environment's lighting on Mixed Reality devices.

 ## Computer Vision & Tracking <a name="computer-vision-and-tracking"></a>